Employees of the Rijksmuseum | Aug 17, 2021

 The American Historical Association's Remote Teaching Resources compiles materials and tools to help historians develop courses and teach remotely in online and hybrid environments.
 To explore resources, click on the tabs at the top of the page.

 Part of “Confronting a Pandemic: Historians and COVID-19,” the site is funded by a National Endowment for the Humanities (NEH) CARES Grant.
-The project is ongoing through December 31, 2020, and will be updated weekly with new resources.
+The project is ongoing through May 15, 2021, and will be updated weekly with new resources.

 The resource is a Huntington Library database providing public access to the California mission registers.

 Northern Renaissance Art (1400-1600)